fergiemcdowall/pumbledb/README.md

 #PumbleDB

-PumbleDB is the NOSQL Key-Value server for Node.js.
+PumbleDB is a NOSQL Key-Value server written in Node.js.

 PumbleDB allows you to get, put and delete Key-Value pairs over HTTP.
 It stores these values in a fast, persistant datastore on the server.
 PumbleDB uses [LevelUP](https://github.com/rvagg/node-levelup/).